umbraco/UmbracoDocs/14/umbraco-cms/extending/dashboards.md

 <figcaption>The Getting Started dashboard in Umbraco</figcaption>
 </figure>

 The dashboard area of Umbraco is used to display an "editor" for the selected item in the tree.
-If no item is selected, then the default set of section dashboards are displayed in the dashboard area.
+If no item is selected, then the default set of section dashboards is shown in the dashboard area.

 Notice that [Section Views](./section-trees/sections/section-view.md) is another similar approach to append information to the root of a Section.
 Section views are thought mainly to be used as Secondary pages.
 These two approaches should ideally not be combined.